 Ukraine: average selling prices of agricultural products increased — State Statistics Service

-In January-November of 2018, in Ukraine the average selling prices of agricultural enterprises for agrarian products increased by 8.2% compared with the same period in 2017, reported the State Statistics Service of Ukraine on December 17.
+In January-November of 2018, in Ukraine the average selling prices of agricultural enterprises for agrarian products increased by 9.8% compared with the same period of 2017, reported the State Statistics Service of Ukraine on December 19.

-For the first 11 months of 2018, in agricultural organizations the growth of selling prices totaled 13.4%, including plant growing commodities — up 16.5%, and animal commodities — up 2.9%.
+At the same time, in November 2018 the average selling prices for agricultural products grew by 0.6% compared with the previous month, including the figures for plant growing commodities — up 1.7%, and animal commodities — down 4.1%.

 You should be authorized to post comment